naim114/laravel-8-base/README.md

 ### Run migration w/ seeders
 php artisan migrate:refresh --seed

+(make sure to enable/uncomment extension=fileinfo, extension=pdo_mysql at php.ini)

 to revert back migration
 php artisan migrate:reset

+#### Model
+if you would like to generate a database migration when you generate the model, you may use the --migration or -m option:

+php artisan make:model ObjectName --migration

+(more flag)
+--seed
+--controller

 ### Seeders
 dummy data for testing